 Sodium Pyruvate is a salt of the conjugate anion form of pyruvic acid, known as pyruvate.
 This acid is the simplest alpha-keto acid, with a carboxylic and a ketone functional group.
 Pyruvate is an important chemical compound in biochemistry, being the output of the glucose metabolism, and is then converted into acetyl-coenzime A, the main input of the Krebs cycle It is commonly used in cell culture media, as a carbon source in addition to glucose.
 Pyruvic acid is colorless liquid, soluble in water, with a smell similar to acetic acid.
 It can be inorganically produced by heating a mixture of tartaric acid and potassium hydrogen sulfate, oxidation of propylene glycol by a strong oxidizer, or by the hydrolysis of acetyl cyanide.

-Intratec offers professional, easy-to-understand reports examining Sodium Pyruvate production.
+Intratec offers professional, easy-to-understand reports examining Sodium Pyruvate production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q2 2023).